 This exemption does not apply if the trip has a holiday-like nature, or if the trip is a combination of a business trip and a holiday-like stay.

-Please note that the exemption also does not apply if you stayed in (except in transit) a country, region or area with variants of concern within 10 days before entering Denmark (there are currently no such countries regions or areas).
+Please note that the exemption also does not apply if you stayed in (except in transit) a country, region or area with variants of concern within 10 days before entering Denmark (see list of areas with variants of concern here).

 Self-isolation requirement for individuals with a permanent residence abroad